 The date and time that residents must vacate UniHall is specified in the Licence Agreement schedule and Residential Tenancy Agreement.
-Residents must ensure that they have returned any Nominal Access keys and borrowed appliances or luggage trolleys in their possession and vacate the room and UniHall by this date and time.
+Residents must ensure that they have returned any temporary cards and borrowed appliances or luggage trolleys in their possession and vacate the room and UniHall by this date and time.